alexbsec/alexbsec.github.io/_posts/2023-12-01-fd-pwnable.md

 `ssh fd@pwnable.kr -p2222`

-You will be prompted the password, which is `guest`.
-After successfully connecting to the machine, we can simply run `ls -l` to see what we have in our home directory:
+You will be prompted for the password, which is `guest`.
+After successfully connecting to the machine, we can simply run ls -l to see what we have in our home directory:

 ```bash
 fd@pwnable:~$ ls -l